abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

   export class RepeatDirective {
     @Input() set appRepeat(times: number) {
       for (let i = 0; i < times; i++) {
-        this.viewContainer.createEmbeddedView(this.templateRef);
+        // Create an embedded view for each repetition and insert it into the view container this.viewContainer.createEmbeddedView(this.templateRef);
       }
     }